Satch70/data-science-S2023/challenges/c08-structures-assignment.md

 - What could you do to tighten up the confidence interval?

-  - We could tighten up the confidence interval by getting more physical tests.
+  - We could tighten up the confidence interval by having more monte carlo observations.

 - Can you *confidently* conclude that `POF < 0.03`?
 Why or why not?